 If you’ve visited central Europe, you are probably familiar with the abundance of WWII bunkers across the landscape.
 However, this particular bunker in Hamburg, Germany, is being converted into a renewable energy plant — great for staying self-sufficient during the world’s end.
 Impossible to knock down, the Energy Bunker is also building a 3,000 square meter solar array on its roof and on its side.
 Heating will be provided using waste from a nearby factory.

-If you are worried about the world’s end on 12-21-12, you can keep yourself safely locked up and entertained behind a 3,000-pound blast door.
+If you are worried about the world’s end, you can keep yourself safely locked up and entertained behind a 3,000-pound blast door.
 One of the many recycled bunkers by company Vivos, this Cold War-era facility in California will provide you and your loved ones with a sprawling underground space measuring 20,000 square-feet.
 The Bunker-House comes equipped with medical services, restrooms, kitchens, and a facility to store DNA, seeds, and other samples to help revive the planet after the catastrophic event.

-If you want to forget about the Mayans, climate change, nuclear disasters, hurricanes, radiation and politicians, your ideal last days might include drinking, dancing and having fun shaking your bones — while you have some.
+If you want to forget about climate change, nuclear disasters, hurricanes, radiation and politicians, your ideal last days might include drinking, dancing and having fun shaking your bones — while you have some.
 This underground party space under the Moscow streets called ‘Bunker 42’ is a futuristic Cold-War era museum, restaurant, spa and club, measuring 75,000 square feet.
 It even comes complete with sleeping bunks and multi-colored LED lights.